sajibcse68/MyDailyLearn/git/cheatsheet.md

 $ git commit --allow-empty -m k3;                   # Commit empty change
 $ git cherry-pick <commit-hash>                     # Take a commit change of another branch
 $ git commit -m 'msg' --include file1.txt file2.txt # Commit specific files

-# Show
-$ git branch                                 # Show all local branches
-$ git branch -r                              # Show all the remote branched
-$ git branch -a                              # Show all local and remote branches
-$ git branch -v                              # Show all local branches with last commits
-$ git branch -vv                             # Show all local branches with last commits and remote tracking branch
-$ git branch -av                             # Show all local and remote branches with last commits
-$ git branch --merged                        # Show lists of branch merged with current branch
-$ git branch --no-merged                     # Show lists of branch not-merged with current branch
-$ git branch -a --contains <commit-hash>     # Show list of branch(s) exits the commit
-$ git branch -m <new-name>                   # Rename a branch if we are on the branch
-$ git branch -m <old-name> <new-name>        # Rename a branch if we are on different branch
-$ git branch -u <remote/branch>              # Track a remote branch

 # Amend
 $ git add task2.txt                                 # Add any file